About the Board

 Toward that end, in October of 1986, the Urban Employment Network, the Kansas City National Alliance Businesses, the City of Kansas City, MO Private Industry Council Administration (PICA), and the Full Employment Council (FEC) were merged into one entity.
 The reorganized FEC serves as the one-stop operator and fiscal agent for the combined federal job training efforts.
 This innovative program approach served as one of the key program models utilized in developing national employment and training policy and has been commended by state and national authorities for its innovation and cutting-edge programs.
 Most important to its success has been the business and community network and extensive development and execution of innovative workforce policies and programs.

-EJAC WDB MEETING PACKAGE
+EJAC WDB BOARD MEETING

 The Eastern Jackson County Area Workforce Development Board’s vision for the Eastern Jackson County area is to supply employers with a skilled workforce and job seekers with 21st Century career opportunities.

 Chief Local Elected Officials (CLEOs) appoint members of Local WDBs, with a minimum of 51% of a WDB’s membership from local businesses and business organizations.
 There are also designated seats for representatives from other required partners.

 EJAC is one of 14 Workforce Regions in the State of Missouri which are led by a Local Workforce Development Boards (WDBs).
 WDBs are regional entities created to implement the Workforce Innovation and Opportunity Act (WIOA) in the United States.
 Local WDBs are business-led, regional organizations whose mission is to provide quality local workforce development programs and services to businesses and job seekers in the region.

 The Eastern Jackson County Workforce Development Board provides oversight of employment and training programs in the area including: development of the Local strategic Plan, selection of operators and providers, budget administration, and negotiation of local performance measures.